dfanology/dfanology.github.io/scitech/proj1.md

 \end{align*}
 $$

-where p is the periodicity of the image, q is the periodicity of the grating, $$\lambda$$
+where p is the periodicity of the image, q is the periodicity of the grating, \(\lambda\)

 # Beamline optics